COVID- 19: The UK’s Finance industry extends its support

 The government is also doing its best to ensure that citizens are not left high and dry during this time of panic.
 The HMRC has set up a dedicated helpline for individuals and businesses who have any questions or concerns about tax payments due to the Coronavirus.

 Over 2000 experienced call executives give practical help and suggestions to support the self-employed and organizations when required.
 The number to dial is 0800 0159 559.
 Available from Monday to Friday 8AM to 8PM, and Saturday 8AM to 4PM.
 Not available on bank holidays.
 Get help from HMRC UK.

 The HMRC has also come out with specific alternatives for those who are not able to pay their taxes due to the Coronavirus.
 They are:

 - A system of payment in installments

 - A cessation of penalties and interest if one finds it difficult to contact or pay HMRC immediately

 Given the impact and evolving situation of the coronavirus globally, we understand the concerns and ramifications businesses must be dealing with.
-We take this opportunity to affirm that DataTracks is fully committed in ensuring very minimal interruption in the work and in servicing our clients.
+We take this opportunity to affirm that DataTracks is fully committed to iXBRL HMRC filing in the UK, ensuring minimal work interruption and servicing our clients.
 We are together in this.
-If you think we can be of any help, drop an email at email@example.com
+If you think we can be of any help, drop an email at firstname.lastname@example.org